spacebanana420/tanuki/doc/compile.md

 ```
 scala-cli --power package src --library -o tanuki.jar
 ```
-Lightweight JAR, but only scala-cli can run this JAR.
+Lightweight JAR, similar to what is created with scalac, but only scala-cli can run this JAR.

 ### Option 3 - Assembly JAR